INGEOTEC/NLP-Course/topics/06TextCategorization.md

 The only constraints imposed in a k-fold cross are that all validation sets have a similar cardinality and that all the elements in $$\mathcal D$$ appear once.
 For problems where the proportion of the different classes is unbalanced, adding another constraint in the selection process is helpful; the constraint is to force the distribution of classes to remain similar in all the validation sets.
 This latter process is known as stratified k-fold cross-validation.

-The following code implements stratified k-fold cross-validation and predicts all the elements in $$\mathcal D$$ and stores the predictions in the variable `hy.`
+The following code implements stratified k-fold cross-validation, predicts all the elements in $$\mathcal D$$, and stores the predictions in the variable `hy.`

 ```python
 D = [(x['text'], x['klass']) for x in tweet_iterator(TWEETS)]